AGPeddle/Cyclops/doc/source/index.rst

 Welcome to Cyclops's documentation!
 ===================================

-CYclops, for CLimate, is an Open Parareal Solver.
+CYclops is an Open Parareal Solver.
 In this document you can find a detailed description of the modules which make up this solver.
 An overview of the software architecture is given in the Introduction.